 Important: To make sure all changes are saved and tracked, everyone should use any Excel app that supports co-authoring.
 See the section, Where can I use Show Changes for more information.

 Where can I use Show Changes?

-The Show Changes feature is currently only available to use on Excel for the web, however changes made with any Excel app that supports co-authoring will show in the Changes pane, such as:
+The Show Changes feature is available on the Excel desktop applications and on Excel for the web, however changes made with any Excel app that supports co-authoring will show in the Changes pane, such as: